BestTimesToVisit.com Logo

 Walking

-Exploring the Fez el Bali (old city) is best done on foot.
-The labyrinthine alleys and hidden souks are a unique experience best appreciated at a leisurely pace.
+Exploring the Fez medina is best done on foot.
+The maze-like alleys and hidden souks are best experienced by wandering and getting lost (in a good way!).

 Cost:Free

 Tip:Wear comfortable shoes!
-Carry a map or use a navigation app, but be aware that GPS can be unreliable in the medina's narrow streets.
-Get lost – it's part of the charm.
+Carry a map or use a navigation app, but be prepared to lose your way occasionally – it's part of the charm.
 Don't be afraid to ask for directions; locals are generally friendly and helpful.
+Be mindful of your belongings in crowded areas.

 Calèche (Horse-drawn Carriage)

-A romantic and traditional way to experience the medina, especially at sunset.
+A romantic and traditional way to explore the medina, especially at sunset.
 These carriages offer a unique perspective of the city's architecture and atmosphere.

 Local Buses (CFT)